FedorIvachev/NUIX-Studio-APP/README.md

 # IoThingsLab

 Sorry everyone, your stars have disappeared as well as releases of the platform.
-But to make the repository standalone I had to recreate it.
+But to make the repository standalone and super-lightweight I had to recreate it.

 ## Table of contents
 * [General info](#general-info)